jasonaaronwilson/c-armyknife-lib/src-doc/terminal.md

 (Traditionally terminals operate on a 1 based coordinate system but zero based indexes would perhaps be choosen now since most programming languages are zero based).

+## @function term_move_cursor_relative

+Append a terminal escape sequence to a buffer that instructs the terminal to move it's "cursor" relative to it's current poition.
+0 doesn't change the column or row, while negative will move either left or to the "top" of the terminal, while positive numbers move right or downwards towards the bottom of the terminal.

+## @function term_reset_formatting

+Append a terminal escape sequence to a buffer that resets the formatting (and appears to cancel the foreground and background color as well).

 ## @function term_set_background_color